 Seemingly, the essential part of Supplier Relationship Management lies in acknowledging that no supplier is the same.
 Similar to the custom approach to any strategic buyer, there is no universal approach or strategy for all suppliers.

 The point often overlooked by companies is an insight into the needs of their suppliers.
 As they tend to justify the tedious approach to customer needs, the supplier relations get neglected.

-However, building supplier relations is of the utmost importance in times of resources scarcity.
-For example, during the natural disaster, the shortage of supply of the materials, even food, might occur.
+However, building supplier relations is of the utmost importance in times of resource scarcity.
+For example, during a natural disaster, a shortage of supply of materials, even food, might occur.
 In these cases, those who have a long-term collaboration with suppliers will have fewer consequences.

 However, the process of building supplier relations is the harder part.
 It is because it takes perseverance, diligence, and soft skills.
 In reality, only a few people in the sales department have these skills.

 The Usable Practices of Key Account Management

 Seemingly, the most advanced sales professionals are those in the Key Account Management (KAM) department.
 It is because dealing with the strategic buyer requires professional skills.

 Therefore, embracing the practices of this department can serve in improving supplier relations.